 The US Embassy recently published useful tips for visitors to Oktoberfest.
 In addition to security information and pointers for dancing in the beer tents (on the benches, ok; on the tables, no way), they cautioned revelers to beware of the Oktoberfest beer, which "is stronger than you think!"

 One liter of beer is like 10 shots of vodka

-Consuming 60 milliliters of alcohol is also similar to drinking 10 shots of vodka.
+Consuming a liter of beer is therefore similar to drinking 10 shots of vodka.

 Eat, drink and avoid pickpockets

 Those who overdo it often land at the so-called "puke hill" behind the beer tents — which, during the rest of the year, is actually a beautiful little park.

 This hill is also mentioned in the embassy's recommendation sheet, which tells visitors not to sleep in the park, since pickpockets often prey on "beer corpses."